TheShagwell/Angular-Study-Note/README.md

-# Angular-case-study
+# Angular Case Study
 The project on angular

 Am here to preach the goodnews of getting started on Angular.

 ## Course outline that will be used
 These below will be updated as it goes
-- [ ] Introduction to Angular
+- [x] Introduction to Angular
 - [ ] Basic syntax of Angular

 #### We kickstart by learning Angular 15, 16 & 17 versions